Experience the Best of Orleans, Eastham, and Wellfleet, Massachusetts after Labor Day

 Museums and Trails

 Mom and sis agree that the prevailing winds are a deterrent for a walk to see a 15,000-year-old kettle pond.
-While they hurry inside for free admission to a theater showing a historical film on the collapsed whaling industry, I brave the spitting snow and take to the trails.
+While they hurry inside the theater showing a historical film on the collapsed whaling industry, I brave the spitting flakes.

-It’s really hard to capture in words the wonders of the magical National Seashore landscape, 40 miles of protected sandy beach, marshes and ponds, that Henry David Thoreau once said, of the place, “A man may stand there and put all of America behind him.”
+It’s really hard to capture in words the wonders of the magical National Seashore landscape, 40 miles of protected sandy beach, marshes, and ponds, that Henry David Thoreau once said: “A man can stand there and put all of America behind him.”

-Like a kid in a candy store, I’m at the mercy of my natural curiosity now.
-The Nauset Marsh Trail first winds past a gigantic depression cut by melting ice blocks from the last Ice Age.
-This is the Salt Pond that was originally a freshwater kettle pond but due to ever-eroding tidal action, it was carved into a diverse community of marine life.
+Like a kid in a candy store, I’m at the mercy of my natural curiosity.
+The Nauset Marsh Trail winds past a gigantic depression cut by melting ice blocks from the last Ice Age.
+This is the salt pond that was originally freshwater but due to ever-eroding tides, it was carved into a diverse community of marine life.

 Other Points of Interest

-Having sampled the pleasures of oysters, another export native to eastern Massachusetts are cranberries.
-Cranberries have been a dietary staple for many years, first with the Wampanoags Native Americans, then Pilgrims – who staved off scurvy with cranberries – and now Cape Codders, who drop the sweet fruit into desserts, drinks and sauces.
+Having sampled the pleasures of oysters, another export native to eastern Massachusetts is cranberries.
+Cranberries have been a dietary staple for many years, first with the Wampanoags Native Americans, then Pilgrims – who staved off scurvy with cranberries – and now Cape Codders, who drop the sweet fruit into desserts, drinks, and sauces.

-On our way out of town, we head to Harwich and visit the home of independent organic farmer, Leo Cakounes of Cape Cod Farm Supply & Cranberry Company.
-His is the largest pesticide-free cranberry bog on Cape Cod, patrolled by four dogs, two goats and one pig.
+On our way out of town, we head to Harwich and visit the home of an independent organic farmer, Leo Cakounes of Cape Cod Farm Supply & Cranberry Company.
+His is the largest pesticide-free cranberry bog on Cape Cod, patrolled by four dogs, two goats, and one pig.